This information applies only to the Original Course View. Your institution controls which tools are available.

 - Global Reference Database: Contains papers that were volunteered by students from Blackboard client institutions to help prevent cross-institution plagiarism.

-You can use SafeAssign plagiarism checking for any of your assignments.
+You can use SafeAssign originality checking for any of your assignments.

 - On the Create Assignment page, expand Submission Details.